vascokk/vascokk.github.com/source/_posts/2012-06-06-erlang-real-time-server-part-2-aggregation.markdown

 I'll not go further into details, as [wiki.basho.com](http://wiki.basho.com) is your best source of information, if you want to dive in.
 I'll just outline the "scalability" thing and how Riak will make our life easier:

-As you see in the second bullet from the bootom - the number of partitions is constant.
-It is set in the app.config's _ring_creation_size_ parameter.
+As you see in the second bullet from the bottom - the number of partitions is constant.
+It is set in the app.config's ring_creation_size parameter.
 Default number is 64 and there is no formal way to calculate it.
 It would be more or less empirically set by the developer.
 According to the Riak's wiki - for a mid-sized cluster of 8 to 16 nodes, the number should be between 128 and 512 partitions (always a power of 2), but this is definitely not "set on stone".
 Let's assume that we have set the optimal ring size already.
 At some point of time when the system is fully operational, we might need more computational power.
 Then, what we should do is:

 1. Deploy the application on a new node.
 2. "join" (one-line command) the new one to a randomly chosen node from the cluster (you can really pick any member, there is no "master node").
 3. ....Wait...there is no 3rd... :)

 The new node will automatically claim a certain number of partitions, offloading the other nodes.
 Under the hood, Riak will use "handoff" procedures, "Gossip" protocol and other magics to do the job.
-What is important to us is that, due to the "consistent hashing" (more on this in some other article), the relocation of the vnodes will be transparent to the application(s) using the Riak cluster, as all the hash values are still on the same vnodes, even though, some of the vnodes are now residing on a different phisical host.
+What is important to us is that, due to the "consistent hashing" (more on this in some other article), the relocation of the vnodes will be transparent to the application(s) using the Riak cluster, as all the hash values are still on the same vnodes, even though, some of the vnodes are now residing on a different physical host.
 Cool, isn't it?
 The bottom line is: Scaling by adding a new host to the cluster is dead simple, but it will relocate a number of vnodes - not add new ones.
 So, be careful when you plan your Ring size.